37 DIY Standing Desks Built with Pipe and Kee Klamp

 - It's Cost Effective - Pipe and fittings may seem like a costly option, but when compared to other standing desks on the market or building it yourself with wood, I think you'll find its a very cost effective option for building a frame for your desk.

-The ten projects listed below have been built by our customers using pipe and Kee Klamp fittings.
+The 37 projects listed below have all been built by our customers using pipe and Kee Klamp fittings.
 Be inspired by their work and build your own standing desk by selecting your own fittings, using one of our table frame kits or tapping into our project assistance.

 Standing Desk with a Back Shelf